abarax/resume/resume.md

 ###Matasano Crypto Challenges

-The [Matasano Crypto Challenges!](http://www.matasano.com/articles/crypto-challenges/) are a set of increasingly difficult programming tasks that take challengers through the depths of implementing basic crypto primitives and then through the various weaknesses and attacks against them.
+The [Matasano Crypto Challenges!](http://www.matasano.com/articles/crypto-challenges/) are a set of increasingly difficult programming tasks that take challengers through the depths of implementing basic cryptography primitives and then through the various weaknesses and attacks against them.
 This has been a fantastic learning experience and I am happy to share my code with those that are interested, although that takes out a lot of the fun in doing them.
-I implemnted the first three sets in Python and then started again in Clojure.
+I implemented the first three sets in Python and then started again in Clojure.

 Skills/Knowledge Gained:

 - A deeper understanding of Python and Clojure programming.
 - A much deeper understanding of Cryptographic primitives and algorithms.
-- Knowledge of various weaknesses in crypto systems and the attacks associated.
+- Knowledge of various weaknesses in cryptography systems and the attacks associated.

 ###Autonomous Robot